BYE LAWS OF OCCUPATIONAL SCIENCE EUROPE

 - Support theoretical development and critical discourse around occupation and occupational science

-– Promote knowledge of occupation that supports the health and well-being of individuals and communities
+- Promote knowledge of the relationship between occupation, health and well-being for individuals and communities

-– Engage with inter-disciplinary debates and developments concerning life-style, health promotion and public health
+- Engage with inter-disciplinary debates and developments concerning everyday life from an occupational perspective

-– Represent all persons interested in occupational science from throughout Europe and from a wide range of disciplines, encouraging inter-cultural and inter-disciplinary collaboration and research
+- Represent all persons interested in occupational science from throughout Europe, to encourage inter-cultural and inter-disciplinary collaboration and education, practice, and research

 - Promote collegiality and collaboration, operating in ways that are open, transparent and member driven

-– Promote the development of researchers, students, and practitioners and others who are interested in occupational science
+- Promote the interest of researchers, students, and practitioners of occupational science and development of their practice

 - Further knowledge and understanding of the therapeutic potential of occupation, to underpin occupational therapy practice